RadaKk/LiveSplit.EldenRaceCounter/README.md

 If you have already run LiveSplit once, simply run the pre-configured layout `EldenRace.lsl`.
 Otherwise, In LiveSplit, right-click on the timer, `Open Layout / From File...` and navigate to `EldenRace.lsl`.

-This will load the pre-configured layout with the default configuration will be loaded.
+This will load the pre-configured layout with the default configuration.

+> **Note**: The timer must be started for the point to be counted: right-click on the timer, `Control`, `Start` (ignore the warning message in this case)

 However, it is possible to configure the points settings:

 - Right-click on the LiveSplit window
 - Navigate to: `Edit Layout... / Layout Settings / EldenRace Counter`